 It can be difficult to know the difference between some types of bikes, especially since some of them look exactly the same!

 However, there are slight differences in them that help them perform different tasks.
 Each of them is designed with a specific purpose in mind and are better used in those scenarios.

 The main difference between road bikes and touring bikes is their weight.
-Road bikes are designed for day to day use in paved roads.
+Road bikes are designed for day-to-day use on paved roads.
 They can easily help you get from point A to point B. There are the most common types of bikes that you will see on the road.
 They have smaller wheel sizes compared to other bikes.
 Also, they are normally made of aluminum which makes them more affordable to customers.
-You can also find more expensive, higher end bikes that are made of carbon fiber.
+You can also find more expensive, higher-end bikes that are made of carbon fiber.

 Touring bikes are intended for long excursions on roads.
 They are usually heavier, which helps the rider to better control the bike at high speeds.
 Their wheels are wider, and they are usually made of a more durable material such as steel.
 Although you can still use touring bikes to commute, they tend to be more expensive than road bikes.
 They are also very customizable, allowing you to carry a lot more than road bikes.

 Below is a summary of the main differences between road bikes and touring bikes:

 Why choose a touring bike?

 Let’s say you are an avid cyclist and you are looking to up your biking game.
 You have been biking for some time and you are loving it.
 Or, you are thinking of joining a biking group or going solo on a bike excursion around the city.
 Or, you are planning a long tour.
 Even, you have been practicing and saving the money for a new bike that will take you to the end of the road.
 And you understand the value of a good bicycle.
 You also recognize that a broken-down bike will be no good in the middle of nowhere.
 If this sounds like you, then a touring bike is the best option.